2022 Georgia state elections: Governor

 Governor Brian Kemp was elected in 2018 with 50.2% of the vote.
 He ran for re-election, facing primary challenges from former U.S. Senator David Perdue and several other candidates.

 Stacey Abrams, former minority leader of the Georgia House of Representatives and Democratic nominee for governor in 2018, ran unchallenged for the Democratic nomination.

+Kemp easily won reelection, receiving 53.4% to Abrams’ 45.9% (7.5%).

-Lieutenant Governor
+Lieutenant governor

-Secretary of State
+Secretary of state

-Incumbent Secretary of State Brad Raffensperger ran for re-election, facing primary challenges from Republican Congressman Jody Hice and former Alpharetta mayor David Belle Isle.
+Incumbent secretary of state Brad Raffensperger ran for re-election, facing primary challenges from Republican Congressman Jody Hice and former Alpharetta mayor David Belle Isle.